siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 Additionally, using JSON all the settings for a motor or an axis can be done in one command.
 See [JSON Operation](https://github.com/synthetos/TinyG/wiki/JSON-Operation)

 For details of the settings see the [TinyG Configuration Page](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)

+The general settings for a 3 motor machine are listed below.
+For dual Y axis setups use the general settings, but also see [Dual Y Motor settings](https://github.com/synthetos/TinyG/wiki/TinyG-Shapeoko-Setup#dual-y-motor-settings)

 ## System Settings
 	setting | value | description |notes